mcguirepr89/spotimy/README.md

-A simple tool to convert a Spotify playlist into a YouTube playlist.
+A tool to convert a Spotify playlist into a YouTube playlist.
 It also will create a simple TailwindCSS styled HTML page with a YouTube search link for each track.

 ## Requirements:
 - A Spotify Premium account to create an app and access the Spotify WebAPI